wz7982/sqala-doc/docs/en/expr.md

     Expr.Func("LEFT", x :: n.asExpr :: Nil)
 ```

-This way, we can use it to build queries:
+Now, we can use `left` function to build queries:

 ```scala
 val q =